Jehangir-Wahid/My-Resume/README.md

 # Jehangir Wahid

 ## Work Experience
-> 5 years and counting.
+> Total 5 years and counting

 #### React Native (MERN Stack) Experience
 Working on a cross platform mobile application, i.e. soon to be published on Playstore/Appstore.
 Also worked on Google Maps Places API’s in Javascript.
 The following is the summary of my responsibilities: